notTard/notTard/README.md

 - 👋 Hello,
 - ✨ 20+ y.o
-- 👀 Learning backend WebDev
+- 👀 Studying computer science
-  - 🌱 Tech stack that i learn Java 8+ , Spring framework , React.js
+  - 🌱 Cybersecurity
-  - 👾 And C# with .NET platform as well
+  - 👾 Software development

 <!---
 notTard/notTard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.